-Thanks to @janasedivy for pointing me to this article that perfectly captures my frustration at the response to in-house innovation that I have encountered over and over again in my career in high-tech.
+I stumbled upon this “old” article that perfectly captures my frustration at the executive response to in-house innovation that I have encountered over and over again in my career in high-tech.

 INNOVATE ON PURPOSE Why do we want innovations yet fear innovation?

-Ask yourself how many times you have been asked this question by an investor, executive, or internal marketing rep…
+How many times you have been asked this question by an investor, executive, or internal marketing rep…

-Or the old standard…”I met these guys at a party/at lunch/from a cold call, they have some really cool technology, we should get a partnership going“…seriously???
-Why do you have an internal development team?
-Are you letting them innovate?
-Have you asked them to innovate?
-Have you forced them to innovate?
-While bringing in external partners can be good, if it is complementary and not overlapping, it is the best way to stifle innovation inside your company as your internal team sees that their contributions are not valued and they are not being given a chance to produce exciting new tech.
+While bringing in external partners can be good, if it is complementary and not overlapping, it is the best way to stifle innovation inside your company as your internal team senses that their contributions are not valued and they are not being given a chance to produce exciting new tech.

-Innovation is very disruptive, disruptive to the products already in the market.
+Innovation can be very disruptive; disruptive to the products already in the market.
 And don’t fool yourself, there will be disruptive innovation in your market if it is successful in any way.
-They will come for you and your healthy sales margins.
-I know because when I am looking at new products I look for markets where there are established products and complacent companies and room to innovate.
+They (the innovators) will come for you and your healthy sales margins.
+When I am looking at new markets in which to innovate I look for markets where there are established products, nice margins, complacent companies and customers that are complaining and are desperate for something new.

-The problem is that success can be ultimately self-defeating.
-Your company can become complacent and addicted to it’s sales.
-Now don’t get me wrong, sales are a good thing, and sales, obviously, are necessary but they can kill innovations.
-They can make you afraid to innovate, afraid to rock the boat and potentially upset your customers by getting the next version wrong.
-Sales will make you chase features and turn your product into a ball of duct tape, instead of creating the next great thing.
+Sales can make you afraid to innovate, afraid to rock the boat and afraid to upset your customers by potentially getting the next version wrong.
+Sales will make you chase new features and customer specials.
+Your product will become a ball of duct tape, instead of creating the next great thing.

 Don’t fool yourself though, those same customers that you are so carefully protecting from your internal innovation are looking at each new product that comes across their desk and will jump on the one that thrills them, dropping you like a hot potato.